Peter Berg: Career

 In 1992, Berg gained recognition for playing a World War II soldier in the film A Midnight Clear.
 In 1998, Berg made his feature directorial debut with Very Bad Things, a black comedy starring Jon Favreau, Christian Slater, Jeremy Piven, Daniel Stern, and Leland Orser.
 The film, which was shown at the Toronto and San Sebastian Film Festivals, received mixed critical reception.
 In 2000, he created Wonderland, an edgy dramatic television series set in an asylum.
 While the ABC show received rave reviews and garnered a cult following, it failed to deliver ratings and was quickly canceled.

 In 2003, Berg directed the action comedy The Rundown.
 Starring Dwayne Johnson and Seann William Scott, the film received mixed reviews from critics and disappointed at the box office, only grossing $80 million of its reported $85 million budget.

-In 2004, Berg began work on his third directorial effort, Friday Night Lights, a football film based on the New York Times bestseller written by Buzz Bissinger.
-In 2006, Berg developed and became executive producer of NBC’s Peabody and Emmy Award-winning drama Friday Night Lights, which takes inspiration from the book and Berg's film of the same name, but features an original storyline and new characters.
+In 2004, Berg began work on his third directorial effort, Friday Night Lights, a football film based on The New York Times bestseller written by Buzz Bissinger.
+In 2006, Berg developed and became executive producer of NBC's Peabody and Emmy Award-winning drama Friday Night Lights, which takes inspiration from the book and Berg's film of the same name, but features an original storyline and new characters.

-He appeared in the war film Lions for Lambs (2007) as Lt.
+Berg appeared alongside Tom Cruise in the Robert Redford directed war film Lions for Lambs (2007) as Lt.
 Colonel Falco.
-Berg followed up in 2007 with The Kingdom, a Michael Mann-produced action-political thriller set in Saudi Arabia, starring Academy Award winners Jamie Foxx and Chris Cooper, also with Jennifer Garner whom Berg met when he appeared in a two-part episode of Alias where he played Garner's ex-boyfriend.
-Berg’s film Hancock, starring Will Smith, Charlize Theron and Jason Bateman, was one of the highest grossing films of 2008.
+Berg followed up in 2007 with directing The Kingdom, a Michael Mann-produced action-political thriller set in Saudi Arabia, starring Academy Award winners Jamie Foxx and Chris Cooper, also with Jennifer Garner whom Berg met when he appeared on the television series Alias.

+Berg directed the 2008 film Hancock, starring Will Smith, Charlize Theron and Jason Bateman, that grossed over $600,000,000 million worldwide.